PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 https://www.youtube.com/watch?v=xg7rBg8p2zQ&feature=youtu.be

 ### Version 0.8 thu 1.0
-- Changed rendering system (back to SVG paths but from more accurate drawing) and optimized method based on Bernd's code
+- Changed rendering system (back to SVG paths but from a more accurate drawing) and optimized method based on Bernd's code
 - Allow for setting the keyboard range (-1 to 9) with new lowOctave and highOctave properties, changed octavesCount property and made read-only.
 - Added property to set the outline strokeWidth and account for additional required space in rendering
 - Implemented blackKeysColor/sharpsFlatsColor and whiteKeysColor/naturalsColor properties